-The Social Work Team offers counselling and practical help.
-Social workers are available to help patients, family members, friends and carers.
+The Social Work team offers counselling and practical help to patients.

-The Social Work Team can help with concerns about an illness, or being in hospital, or finding a service to help you after you leave hospital.
+The Social Work team can help with concerns about an illness, or being in hospital, or finding a service to help you after you leave hospital.

 We work with the Aboriginal Hospital Liaison Officer.
 We want to make sure that we meet the needs of the Aboriginal and Torres Strait Islander patients and families.